awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: string
 Required: no
 The protocol used for the port mapping\.
 Valid values are `tcp` and `udp`\.
 The default is `tcp`\.
 UDP support is only available on container instances that were launched with version 1\.2\.0 of the Amazon ECS container agent \(such as the `amzn-ami-2015.03.c-amazon-ecs-optimized` AMI\) or later, or with container agents that have been updated to version 1\.3\.0 or later\.
-To update your container agent to the latest version, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.
+To update your container agent to the latest version, see [Updating the Amazon ECS container agent](ecs-agent-update.md)\.
 If you are specifying a host port, use the following syntax:

 ```